“Relational liberty is freedom through interdependence.”

 Sure enough, intrepid Jack spent the next several hours with mask, fins, and snorkel in the smooth water between Kalea’s twin wakes — no doubt a most enticing live lure for any large ocean predator.
 Fortunately for Jack, there were no curious sharks along Kalea’s path that afternoon, though he did get bonked on the head when he wasn’t looking by a semi-submerged orange-ish plastic bucket with the letters ‘… om … epot’ on the side slowly drifting and bobbing its way across the vastness of the Pacific Ocean.

-The conversation earlier in the day made me think of how we are emerging from a centuries-long emancipation quest of the mind and spirit that has succeeded in producing the illusion of human mastery over Nature.
-Ironically, one of the great successes of this newfound intellectual freedom — the Scientific Method — is now starkly revealing how we have overstepped Nature’s boundaries.
-Nevertheless, our hard-won emancipated agency surges onward.
+The conversation earlier in the day made me think of how we are emerging from a centuries-long emancipation quest of the mind and spirit that has succeeded in producing the grand illusion of human mastery over Nature.
+Ironically, one of the civilizational game-changing products of this newfound intellectual freedom — the Scientific Method — is itself now starkly revealing how we have overstepped Nature’s boundaries.
+Nevertheless, our hard-won intellectual agency surges onward.
 But our growth-oriented capitalist market economy, indebted to a liberal justice model that champions the emancipation of individual agency, conveniently leaves out stewardship of the environment and the economy’s creation of damaging externalities.
 And so we are where we are today.

-Liberty must be redefined in the context of a responsible and just human-Nature relationship — individual agency and responsible self-direction with an ecological awareness.
-Self-directing ecological citizens who use their freedom and agency in the service of a sense of ecological trusteeship and responsibility — this is the democratic hope of the future.
-Privatized selves who concern themselves with who gets what, when and how, need to be reoriented to become deliberative democratic citizens who are attentive to the common good and to obligations of trusteeship for the health of the planet — our fragile lifeboat in the cosmos.
-Our personal flourishing is inextricably linked to the flourishing of others and to the flourishing of the natural world.
+Clearly, liberty must be redefined in the context of a responsible and just human-Nature relationship.
+Individual agency and responsible self-direction must be guided by ecological awareness.
+Self-directing ecological citizens who blend their hard-won freedom and agency with a deep sense of ecological trusteeship and responsibility — this is the democratic hope of the future.
+Privatized economic selves who only concern themselves with who gets what and how much need to be reoriented to become larger minded deliberative democratic citizens who are attentive to the common good and to obligations of trusteeship for the health of the planet.
+Our personal flourishing is, after all, inextricably linked to the flourishing of others and to the flourishing of the Living Earth — our fragile lifeboat in the cosmos.

-Relational liberty is freedom through interdependence.
-It internalizes the freedom and well-being of all (both human and non-human) into the freedom and well-being of each.
-It means living life in one’s own way, but only after embedding that way of life in a tradition — a civic life of shared purpose — and rooting that life in a sense of ecological place and in a sensibility of care for Earth’s life support systems.
+Relational liberty internalizes the freedom and well-being of all (both human and non-human) into the freedom and well-being of each.
+It means living life in one’s own way, but only after embedding that way of life in a tradition, a civic life of shared purpose, and rooting that life in a sense of ecological place and in a sensibility of care for Earth’s life support systems.
 It rejects the exclusive privileging of individualistic values over communal ones.
 It re-elevates Nature far above its economic role as merely as source of ‘natural capital.’
 It celebrates artistry, craftsmanship, and the beauty of natural forms.
 It emphasizes participation, engagement, and creativity.
 It recognizes a socially and naturally interconnected and interdependent world.
 And it aspires to just and sustainable well-being for all.